mwiatrzyk/mockify/docs/source/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 All features of :class:`mockify.mock.Mock` we've discussed so far can also be used in form of module paths or namespaces.

-For example, to expect call of a method of some nested object to be called, you just record following expectation:
+For example, to expect call of a method *bar()* of some nested object *foo*, you just record following
+expectation:

 .. testcode::

     mock = Mock('mock')
     mock.foo.bar.expect_call().will_once(Return(123))

-We've just recorded that *bar()* method of some nested object *foo* will be called.
-Now we can call it:

 .. doctest::